bacpop/ggCaller/README.md

 Panaroo run mode options:
   --clean-mode {strict,moderate,sensitive}
                         R|The stringency mode at which to run panaroo.
 Must be one of 'strict', 'moderate' or 'sensitive'.
-Each of these modes can be fine tuned using the additional parameters in the 'Graph correction' section. strict: Requires fairly strong evidence (present in at least 5% of genomes) to keep likely contaminant genes.
-Will remove genes that are refound more often than they were called originally. moderate: Requires moderate evidence (present in at least 1% of genomes) to keep likely contaminant genes.
-Keeps genes that are refound more often than they were called originally. sensitive: Does not delete any genes and only performes merge and refinding operations.
+Each of these modes can be fine tuned using the additional parameters in the 'Graph correction' section. strict: Requires fairly strong evidence (present in at least 5% of genomes) to keep likely contaminant genes. moderate: Requires moderate evidence (present in at least 1% of genomes) to keep likely contaminant genes. sensitive: Does not delete any genes and only performes merge and refinding operations.
 Useful if rare plasmids are of interest as these are often hard to disguish from contamination.
 Results will likely include higher number of spurious annotations.

 Panaroo gene cluster annotation options:
   --annotation {fast,sensitive,ultrasensitive}